thebithead/nuodb-operator/README.md

 The NuoDB Operator also supports deploying NuoDB with either ephemeral or persistent storage options with configurations to run NuoDB Insights, a visual database monitoring Web UI, and start a sample application (ycsb) to quickly generate a user-configurable SQL workload against the database.

+## NuoDB Operator Version support
+For a list of supported NuoDB Operator releases and where to download, click the `Releases` tab above.
+To enable automated notification of new releases, click the Watch button above and subscribe to the Releases Only selection.

+**Note:** The master branch may contain changes not fully tested and represents a work-in-progress view of the next planned release.

 ## About the NuoDB Community Edition Capability
 The NuoDB Community Edition (CE) capability is a full featured, but limits the database to one Storage Manager (SM) and three Transaction Engine (TE) processes.
 The Community Edition is free of charge and allows you to self-evaluate NuoDB at your own pace.
 The NuoDB Community Edition (CE) will allow first time users to experience all the benefits and value points of NuoDB including: